vrizzi/styleguide/README.md

 ## Introduction

-This repository holds the guidelines we follow to write the front-end code of Magnetis.
+This repository holds the guidelines we follow to write the code of Magnetis.
 The documents present a set of rules to follow in order to make sure we write consistent code.

 ## Quotes